-Metropolitan is a division of JSE listed MMI Group Limited.
+Metropolitan is a part of MMI Group Ltd, a wholly owned subsidiary of JSE listed company MMI Holdings Limited.
 Momentum and Metropolitan merged in December 2010, to form MMI Holdings.
 The merger has positioned MMI Holdings as the third largest life insurer in South Africa.

 At Metropolitan, we are committed to “roll up our sleeves” and work together to find a way to make a difference in the lives of those who need it most.
 These are some of the initiatives we are involved in as part of the broader MMI foundation: